 Tobacco Mosaic Virus

-Since you cannot use any type of insecticide in your aquaponics system, you must protect your plants and fish from toxins, pathogens, and insects.
+Since you cannot use any type of insecticide in an aquaponics system (or you’ll kill the fish), you must protect your plants and fish from toxins, pathogens, and insects.

 We recommend that anyone who touches the gravel or the plants wear clean disposable gloves, every time they work in the farm.
 We also recommend that NO TOBACCO USERS, NO SMOKING AND NO SMOKERS ever be allowed to handle the gravel or handle the plants (with our without gloves) for fear of introducing the tobacco mosaic virus into the farm.
 We also recommend all plants are grown from seed because small plants brought in from nurseries hold a high possibility for having been handled by smokers and may also contain aphids and other pests.

 This Tobacco Mosaic Virus attacks tomatoes, cucumbers and peppers and produces

 bumps on the leaves, uneven coloring and stunted and distorted fruit.